Important No-No's for Small Businesses During Black Friday

 BackToSchoolProud Live - Teacher's Edition

 Start creative partnerships with other local businesses that complement yours and vice versa.
 That way families can make a day of it.
-Remember, your business can offer an experience that no Ecommerce website can.
+Remember, your LOCAL business can offer an experience that no eCommerce website can.
 If you connect with your customers, they’ll appreciate and remember it.

-Don't Fall Behind (Ecommerce) – As mentioned above, there were more Americans who shopped exclusively online than there were in-store.
-While the numbers are close, it would be naïve to think your business wouldn’t benefit greatly from operating an ecommerce website.
-Not only is Cyber Monday the busiest day for online shopping of the year ($6.59 billion in 2017), the numbers for online sales continue to grow on Thanksgiving Day, Black Friday and through the rest of the holiday season.
-Is your website ecommerce-ready?
+As mentioned above, there were more Americans who shopped exclusively online than there were shopped only in-store.
+While the numbers are close, it would be naïve to think your business wouldn’t benefit greatly from operating an eCommerce website.
+Not only is Cyber Monday the busiest day for online shopping of the year ($7.9 billion in 2018, over $1 billion more than 2017), the numbers for online sales continue to grow on Thanksgiving Day, Black Friday and through the rest of the holiday season.
+Is your website eCommerce-ready?
 And is your website mobile friendly?
-The Balance reports 40 percent of last year’s online sales over the 4-day weekend were mobile purchases.
+The Balance reports 40 percent of 2017's online sales over the 4-day weekend were mobile purchases.

 There’s still time to plan and execute your holiday strategies, but it’s time to get going now.
-Be sure to check out Office Depot for business services that could save you stress, time and money.
-Go in-store or online today!
+Be sure to check out Office Depot for services for your business that could save you stress, time and money this holiday season.
+It's shopping season, solved.

 About the Author Jason Eisenberg is the Community Program Manager for Office Depot, specializing in small business and entrepreneurship.
 Based out of one of the most exciting cities for startups – Austin, TX – Jason is plugged into the business community, often connecting with thought leaders, entrepreneurs and strategists to help identify and find solutions to common pain points all business owners share.

 To join our high-level discussions, check out our free online community where you’ll have access to live Q&As, featured #Workonomy, and the knowledge our members possess.